recurly/recurly-js/README.md

 Recurly.js is an open-source Javascript library for creating great looking credit card forms to securely create subscriptions, one-time transactions, and update billing information using Recurly.
 The library is designed to create fully customizable order forms while minimizing your PCI compliance scope.

+This library depends on jQuery 1.5.2+.
+A future version may be framework agnostic.

 ### Dynamic Total Calculation and Error Handling

 The library performs client-side validation of cardholder data, immediate pricing calculations for add-ons and Value Added Tax (VAT), and coupon validation.
 The library handles transaction failures gracefully.
 Should a transaction be declined, the library automatically highlights the appropriate fields and displays proper error messages for your customers.